 Ayurveda recommends a very simple solution for people suffering from indigestion.
 Take 2-3 slices of freshly grated ginger, sprinkle some rock salt on it and chew it just before the beginning of the meal.
 This remedy will result in the elimination of any kind of digestive problems like the formation of gas, belching etc. and also helps in the production of saliva, gastric and bile juices.

 Sweet and fresh buttermilk with a pinch of cumin seed powder should be taken after meals.

 Fennel Seeds: The oil present in fennel seeds helps to control flatulence and nausea which are the main symptoms of indigestion.
 Dry and roast some fennel seeds and grind them to make powder.
 Add 1 tablespoon of fennel powder to a cup of water.
 Consume it regularly and get rid away the problem of indigestion.

-Lemon: Lemon helps in purifying the blood and enhances digestive system by stimulating the secretion of bile juices.
+Lemon: Lemon helps in purifying the blood and enhances the digestive system by stimulating the secretion of bile juices.
 Add lemon juice to a glass of water and drink it early in the morning.

 Aloe juice: Aloe Vera has soothing and calming properties.
-Indigestion followed by burning sensation can be cured by aloe juice.
-It helps in soothing the stomach and also reduces burning sensation.
+Indigestion followed by a burning sensation can be cured by aloe juice.
+It helps in soothing the stomach and also reduces the burning sensation.
 Take ½ cup of aloe juice and get relief from burning sensation instantly.